jalee9/WEB110-MOD4/README.md

+# 🌟 Personal Portfolio Website Project

+Welcome to your Personal Portfolio Website project!
+Follow these instructions to create an impressive online portfolio.

-Instructions
+## 📚 Instructions

+### 1. Create a Template and Home Page
-    Complete the "Consider This: Your Turn" task #1 (Create a Template and Home Page for the Personal Portfolio Website) in Chapter 2 on page 81 of your text.
-If you have already created a template, just use that to build your Personal Portfolio Website.
+Complete the "Consider This: Your Turn" task #1 in Chapter 2 (page 81) of your textbook.
+- If you already have a template, use that to build your Personal Portfolio Website.

+### 2. Add Images and Links
-    Complete the "Consider This: Your Turn" task #1 (add images and Links to Your Personal Portfolio Website) in Chapter 3 on page 139 of your text steps 1 through 11.
+Complete the "Consider This: Your Turn" task #1 in Chapter 3 (page 139) of your textbook, steps 1 through 11.

-Hints:
+### Hints:

-    Item 2 above builds on item 1.
-Please complete the steps in order.
+- Task 2 builds on Task 1.
+Complete the steps in order.
+- Save your work anywhere on your computer.
+- Use **relative paths** instead of absolute paths to ensure your site is portable.
-    Save your work anywhere you like on your computer.
-Make sure your site is portable by using relative paths instead of absolute paths.
-(See web link in Blackboard on relative and absolute paths).
+  - See the web link in Blackboard for more on relative and absolute paths.

-Deliverables:
+## 📂 Deliverables

-    Upload your work to the wcet.waketech.edu server.
+1. **Upload your work** to the `wcet.waketech.edu` server.
-    Be sure to upload any support files such as image files.
+2. **Include support files** such as images.
-    Submit a clickable URL that points to your .html file in the assignment submission box below.
+3. **Submit a clickable URL** pointing to your `.html` file in the assignment submission box below.
-    IMPORTANT: always test your assignment submission for proper content and functionality.
+4. **IMPORTANT:** Always test your assignment submission for proper content and functionality.

+## ❗ Important Notes

-Please do not email your instructor to review your work before it's due.
-It's not an equitable or fair request since the same opportunity cannot be extended to everyone in the class.
-Always review project requirements in the lesson folder as well as the grading rubric before submitting assignments to Blackboard for grading.
+- Please **do not email** your instructor to review your work before it's due.
+It's not equitable or fair to all students.
+- Always **review project requirements** in the lesson folder and the grading rubric before submitting assignments to Blackboard.

-Submission of this assessment means it is ready for grading.
+- **Submission of this assessment** means it is ready for grading.
 Your instructor may grade projects before the due date.
-You have one submission attempt.
-Any problems notify your instructor immediately.
+- You have **one submission attempt**.
+Any problems?
+Notify your instructor immediately.

+## 📅 Timeline
+Make sure you manage your time efficiently to complete both tasks and submit your assignment on time.

+### Good luck, and happy coding! 🎉